Penang ferry service: Establishment and expansion

 The first cross-strait ferry service between George Town and Province Wellesley (now Seberang Perai) was launched in 1894 by local entrepreneur Quah Beng Kee and his brothers.
 Operating under the Beng Brothers brand, the service utilised small launches to transport passengers from Kedah Pier in George Town to Mitchell Pier at Butterworth.
 At the time, the fleet consisted of three steamers and seven smaller steam launches.
 In addition to the ferry service, the Beng Brothers managed transportation routes to various locations, including Teluk Air Tawar, Bagan Ajam, Bagan Luar, Simpang Ampat, Bukit Tambun and Kuala Kurau.

 In 1897, Quah Beng Kee acquired his siblings' shares in the Beng Brothers and began operating the ferry service under Guan Lee Hin Steamship Company, which later evolved into the Eastern Shipping Company Limited.
 The company also expanded its routes to include other parts of British Malaya, as well as Sumatra, Siam and Burma.

 In 1914, following the outbreak of World War I, the Straits Settlements government requisitioned all private vessels, including those owned by the Eastern Shipping Company.
 Apart from the Battle of Penang, the war had a minimal impact in Malaya and the vessels were returned to their owners by the end of the year.

 In 1922, the ferry service between the Kedah and Mitchell piers was acquired by the Straits Steamship Company Limited.
-In December 1924, control of the ferry service was transferred to the Penang Harbour Board (predecessor to the present-day Penang Port Commission).
+In December 1924, control of the ferry service was transferred to the Penang Harbour Board (predecessor of the present-day Penang Port Commission).
 All other local ferry services were discontinued, with the exception of a separate ferry service that transported passengers of the Federated Malay States Railways to Perai.